Queen's Park, Maryborough: Fernery

 The single story, double-domed fernery was constructed of besser block and concrete with green shade covers placed over a framework of metal mesh.
 It was a dominant landmark terminating Adelaide Street where it meets Sussex Street.
 The double-domed construction was demolished and the site where it once stood is now occupied by the Duncan Chapman statue.

 The Lily Pond

 The Lily Pond is located in the north-western corner of Queen's Park.

 Gardens

-Queen's Park has larger, mature plantings including the Cocos Palm Avenue (Queen palms - Syagrus romanzoffiana) running north-south through the park and other trees, including banyan figs (Ficus benghalensis), poinciana trees (Delonix regia), celtis (Celtis sinensis) and weeping figs (Chinese elms or Hackberry trees - Ficus benjamina), running north-west to south-east through the park and, especially, the banyan fig, crows ash (Flindersia australis), sausage tree (Kigelia pinnata) and bunya pine (Araucaria bidwillii), all of which are located in the south-east corner of Queen's Park close to the entrance gates.
+Queen's Park has larger, mature plantings including the Cocos Palm Avenue (queen palms - Syagrus romanzoffiana) running north-south through the park and other trees, including banyan figs (Ficus benghalensis), poinciana trees (Delonix regia), celtis (Celtis sinensis) and weeping figs (Chinese elms or Hackberry trees - Ficus benjamina), running north-west to south-east through the park and, especially, the banyan fig, crow's ash (Flindersia australis), sausage tree (Kigelia pinnata) and bunya pine (Araucaria bidwillii), all of which are located in the south-east corner of Queen's Park close to the entrance gates.

 Pathways and seating areas are located throughout Queen's Park.